ese5160/PLANT_SURVIVAL_SYSTEM/README.md

 - Servo Motor is driven by TCC1 on PA10
 - Pump uses GPIO to toggle ON and OFF
 - Fan uses GPIO to toggle ON and OFF
-- Non-blocking UART and I2C communication used wherever possible
+- Non-blocking UART and I2C communication used wherever applicable
 - All sensor values are debug-printed to serial terminal
 - All I2C sensors were grouped to reduce the number of task
 - Status of all the Actuators were displayed in Node-red